Juadebfm/Yoruba_ALoud_Feb_Cohort/README.md

 - 8b - Assign a new _FormData()_ constructor to a variable called _signInData_
 - 8c - Append the value of the email input and password input to the newly created constructor e.g _signInData.append("email", email)_
 - 8d - Create a new request object and add properties _method:"POST"_ and _body:signInData_
-- 8e - Create a variable called _URL_ and add the signin API endpoint to it, [Sign In API Endpoint](https://pluralcodesandbox.com/yorubalearning/api/admin_login)
+- 8e - Create a variable called _URL_ and add the signin API endpoint to it, `https://pluralcodesandbox.com/yorubalearning/api/admin_login`
 - STEP 9 - Use the fetch API and pass in the 2 parameters needed namely _URL_ and _signReq_
 - STEP 10 - Get the response and call the _json()_ method on it.
 - STEP 11 - Get the result and create a function that console logs the result so you can know what is coming from the backend